 Next key idea: KISS.
 Keep It Stupid Simple.
-And FAST (ok, to misquote Einstein: Things should be as fast as possible, but not faster).
+And fast.

 And it’s mainly about the conversations.
 But the numbers help too.

 We identify the reference story for BV.
 Give it 100 BVPs.
-And vote on the other stories quickly (like 50 in 1 hour or so).
+And vote on the other stories quickly (about 50 stories in 1 hour or so).

 Then we can prioritize our stupidity.
 What do we know pretty well (maybe good enough), and what learning would help a LOT about now.
 After the votes, we expect where we want to learn becomes clearer.

-We have shared the Tacit Knowledge around these five people (and anyone else who listened in).
+We have shared the Tacit Knowledge with these five people (and anyone else who listened in).

-And we have a number (for each story) that reflects the “wisdom of the team”.
-And they were the best people we could find.
+We have a BVP number (for each story) that reflects the “wisdom of the team.”
+They were the best people we could find.

-And now, we have transparency.
+We have transparency.
 Anyone can see what we voted.
-Anyone can give us feedback (often VERY useful).
-And we learn.
-Faster.
+Anyone can give us feedback (often very useful).
+And we learn faster.

-Note: As they learn more, they can re-vote the BVPs on any story.
-And that is commonly done.
+As they learn more, they will re-vote the BVPs on any related story.

-We set a reference story, and at an abstract level, we vote in comparison to the reference story.
+We set a reference story, we vote in comparison to the reference story.

 Again, a game.
 Fun.
 Learning.
-For about 1 hour for all of them.
+We vote for about 1 hour for all 50 or so stories.
 Pretty fast.

-Again, sharing Tacit Knowledge across all the members of the group (and others) is a key benefit we must get.
+Again, sharing Tacit Knowledge across all the members of the group (and others) is a key benefit.

-Now “we all know what we all know”.
-(Well, a bit of an exaggeration, but that’s the aim, and so is accomplished to a fair degree.)
+Now “we all know what we all know.”
+(Well, a bit of an exaggeration, but that’s the aim.)

 And we can now prioritize our stupidity.